 How to Build Strong and Lasting Business Routines

-I’m sharing 6 steps in this how-to.
-You may find that you require fewer or additional steps.
-As I always say, make this work for you!
+I’m sharing 6 steps in today’s how-to.
+As you work through each one, you may find that you require fewer or additional steps.
+Tweak this and make it work for you.

 #1 Realize That You Need Routines

 Perhaps you’re wondering why routines even matter.
 You’re getting your work done.
 All is well.